bouncychair/SportsAccounting2D/README.md

 * Installed IntelliJ or similar IDE that supports Python with Python 3.10 or higher configured
 ### Steps:
 1. Download the project files to your device
-1. Launch XAMPP.
+2. Launch XAMPP.
-1. Run Apache and MySQL
+3. Run Apache and MySQL
-1. Press the Admin button next to the start/stop button for SQL to enter phpmyadmin
+4. Press the Admin button next to the start/stop button for SQL to enter phpmyadmin
-1. In phpmyadmin import the database.sql file (from the downloaded GitHub repo)
+5. In phpmyadmin import the database.sql file (from the downloaded GitHub repo)
-1. Open the pythonAPI folder in IntelliJ and run DBCommunication.py
+7. Open the PythonAPI folder in IntelliJ, Install requirements.txt file.
+Use the command pip install -r requirements.txt.
+8. Run DBCommunication.py file
-1. Open the solution located in the base application folder in Visual Studio
+9. Open the solution located in the base application folder in Visual Studio
-1. Run the form
+10. Run the form

 ## User Guide